gpt4free/g4f.live/docs/client_js.md

 // For Pollinations.AI (default)
 const client = new Client();

-// For GPT4Free / openai endpoint
+// For GPT4Free / OpenAI endpoint
 const client = new Client({ baseUrl: "http://localhost:8080/v1" });

 // With API key